Simon-LePennec/cv/README.md

 npm install -g angular-cli-ghpages
 ```

 #### 3 - setting your personal data

-for that, you have juste to edited the file _src/assets/data/perso.json_
+For that, you have juste to edited the file _src/assets/data/perso.json_

 NB : for the skills part, you need to choose an icon from [Fontawesome's gallery](https://fontawesome.com/icons?d=gallery).

 #### 4 - deploying the app on Github pages